vishalnagda1/geopoint/README.md

 # Customer Map Viewer

-A frontend web application that visualizes customer data on an interactive map based on Excel file input containing latitude and longitude coordinates.
-Perfect for organizations that need to display customer locations geographically.
+A frontend web application that visualizes customer data on an interactive map based on CSV file input containing latitude and longitude coordinates.
+Perfect for organizations that need to display customer locations geographically with support for large datasets (45,000+ records).

 ## Features

-- 📊 **Excel File Upload**: Upload Excel files (.xlsx, .xls) with customer data
+- 📊 **CSV File Upload**: Upload CSV files with customer data
 - 🗺️ **Interactive Map**: View all customers on an interactive map using Leaflet.js
 - 💾 **Local Storage**: Data persists in browser's local storage for future visits
 - 🍔 **Burger Menu**: Easy navigation with customer list and data management
 - 📱 **Responsive Design**: Works on desktop and mobile devices
 - 🎯 **Customer Focus**: Click on customer in the list to focus on their location
 - 🧹 **Data Management**: Clear stored data and start fresh
-- ✅ **Data Validation**: Validates Excel columns and coordinate data
+- ✅ **Data Validation**: Validates CSV columns and coordinate data
+- ⚡ **Batch Processing**: Handles large datasets (45,000+ records) efficiently
+- 📈 **Progress Tracking**: Real-time progress indicator during data processing

-## Required Excel Columns
+## Required CSV Columns

-Your Excel file must contain these columns (case-insensitive):
+Your CSV file must contain these columns (case-insensitive):
 - `accno` - Account number
 - `name` - Customer name
 - `longitude` - Longitude coordinate